 An extensive customising service was offered for the Norton Commando and success in racing led to a greater international profile for the company.
 The export side of the business grew in the early seventies, fuelled by tax breaks for exported vehicles and the Americans' appetite for British and German motorcycles.
 Many young American servicemen returned from the Vietnam War via the Clapham Road.
 In the family tradition Vincent's daughter, Valerie, joined the company and later his son Vincent Jnr. too.

 The company took on the BMW dealership in 1970 just as the marque was being marketed more extensively in the UK and Gus Kuhn quickly became the top selling BMW dealer in the country (and second in the world!).
 They expanded the premises by opening a BMW Centre (right) in 1971 at 300 Clapham Road in the parade of shops opposite the main showroom, a few feet from the ground where Gus's original showroom would have been.
 Later, there was the GK Clothing Centre (left) a few yards down the road at 288 Clapham Road.

 By the end of the seventies racing was becoming too expensive and time consuming, and Vincent wanted to concentrate more on the business.

 In the mid-eighties the business was consolidated and all activities were moved back into the main showroom, which was extended.
-By the end of the eighties Vincent was thinking of retirement and eventually sold the business to Wheels International in 1989.
+By the end of the eighties Vincent was thinking of retirement and sold the company to Wheels International in 1989.
 They continued to trade under their own name, but closed the business several years later.